NI-Measurement-Plug-Ins/pmic-labview/README.md

 - NI Programmable Power Supply (PXIe-4151)
 - NI Electronic Load (PXIe-4051)
-- Digital Pattern Instrument (PXIe-6570/1) (note: the software does not include DPI or its dependencies, but it may be required to communicate with the DUT)
 - NI Oscilloscope (PXI-5122) (note: required for Ripple measurement)

-Tested hardware setup:
+- [optional] NI Digital Pattern Instrument (PXIe-6570/1) (note: the software does not include DPI or its dependencies, but it may be required to communicate with the DUT)

+Validated hardware for these plugins:
 - PXIe-4151
 - PXIe-4051
 - PXIe-6570/1